Post-Gupta Age: Political, Social, and Cultural Developments

 The Pallavas ruled south-eastern India from the 3rd through the 9th centuries CE.
 Their empire covered what is today the Tamil Nadu state.

 Their origin is shrouded in mystery though historians believe their roots might have been from Andhra Pradesh state, north of Tamil Nadu.
 The Pallavas were one of the greatest dynasties of South India.
-They played significant role in the political, social and cultural history of South India.
+They played a significant role in the political, social, and cultural history of South India.

 Early Pallavas rose to power during the latter part of the Ikshvaku rule in Andhra.